Enveloppe/obsidian-enveloppe/README.md

 - Text replacement : you can replace text by another one in the converted file, using a simple string or regex.
   - The given text is insensitive to case.
   - The replacement can be empty to remove the whole string.

+#### Tags
+This part allows pulling some contents to add them into your frontmatter `tags` field.
-- Add your inlines tags into your frontmatter and convert nested tags with replacing the `/` to `_` (for example, `#tag/subtag` will be converted to `tag_subtag`), also, consequently, fix your frontmatter as YAML standard.
+- <u>Inline Tags: </u> Add your inlines tags into your frontmatter and convert nested tags with replacing the `/` to `_` (for example, `#tag/subtag` will be converted to `tag_subtag`), also, consequently, fix your frontmatter as YAML standard.
+- <u>Convert frontmatter/inline field into tags</u> : This will convert the value associated to preconfigured field into frontmatter tags.
+You can also prevent some value to be converted with the second field.
+	*Note:* If the value is a **link**, the converted value will be the filename or the displayed name.
+You can either exclude the filename or the displayed name.

 #### Links
 ##### Index & folder note